Alexandre014/rag_project/README.md

     -   Launch `piaf_benchmark.py`
     -   It uses the french question-answering dataset : `AgentPublic/piaf`.
     -   So you can also tweak the sample size : `QUESTIONS_AMOUNT`.

+---

+## 🤖💬 NiceGUI Chatbot

+You can test the rag through a simple NiceGUI application.

+-   1️⃣ Launch the `main.py` file in the `nicegui_app` folder.
+-   2️⃣ It will open in your browser at `http://127.0.0.1:8080`.
+-   3️⃣ Create an account and login.

+-   The conversation is saved while the API is running.
+-   Credentials are stored in an SQLite database.